What I Wish Someone Told Me BEFORE Taking Online Classes

 Taking online classes may be a departure from the traditional classroom, but for many, it’s a change for the better.
 This option brings the experience straight to you, allowing you to work at your own pace to make a better life for you and your family.
 Best of all, taking online classes lets you integrate your studies into your schedule at your convenience.

 Now that you’ve learned more about the ins and outs of taking online classes, are you ready to get started?
-Request more information if you’d like to hear more from an admissions advisor about your online learning options at Rasmussen College.
+Request more information if you’d like to hear more from an admissions advisor about your online learning options at Rasmussen University.

 Still not sure how to determine if an online program is right for you?
 Our article, “Online by Design: 5 Things to Look for in a Great Online Education,” highlights some of the factors that make a well-executed online education program stand out.